 An import-export clerk must have customer service and negotiation skills to deal with the demands of overseas and local clients.
 They must be familiar with the legal requirements regarding importing and exporting shipments, as well as their company's internal procedures.
 Clerks should also be confident with figures, since they'll have to convert weights, volumes, and currencies for international shipments.
 According to the U.S. Bureau of Labor Statistics in 2012, employers favor clerks with computer experience, since many companies are using increasingly automated systems (www.bls.gov).

 Career Outlook and Salary

-The BLS reported in May 2013 that the median annual salary earned by all shipping, receiving, and traffic clerks was $29,320; those employed by the federal government earned an average of $46,000 the same year.
-The Bureau also indicated that the employment of material recording clerks, including import-export clerks, is likely to only increase by 1% during the 2012-2022 decade.
+The BLS reported in May 2015 that the median annual salary earned by all shipping, receiving, and traffic clerks was $30,450.
+The Bureau also indicated that the employment of material recording clerks, including import-export clerks, is likely to decrease by 2% during the 2014-2024 decade.

 Import-export clerks usually require only a high school diploma or GED.
 Advancement to higher level positions generally requires completing an associate's or bachelor's degree.
 The median annual salary in this field is about $30,000.